Mookie Betts Preview, Player Props: Dodgers vs. Marlins

 Mookie Betts At The Plate

+- Betts leads Los Angeles with 133 hits, batting .296 this season with 65 extra-base hits.

-- He ranks 13th in batting average, seventh in on base percentage, and fourth in slugging among qualified hitters in MLB.
+- He ranks 12th in batting average, seventh in on base percentage, and third in slugging among qualifying hitters in MLB action.

-- Betts enters this game on a six-game hitting streak.
-During his last outings, he's hitting .550.
+- Betts is batting .526 with one homer during his last outings and is riding a seven-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.